riccardoromani1/DPT-DROID-SLAM/README.md

 * a GPU with at **least** 11G of memory.
 * short video

-For setting up the environment we recoommend working on:
+For setting up the environment we recommend working on:
 * Ubuntu 20.04 LTS
 * Cuda 11.3
 * CUDNN 8.2.1.32